marmotteio/marmotteio/README.md

 3. Track Maintenance: Schedule and log maintenance activities for your assets.
 4. Generate Reports: Use the reporting feature to get insights into your asset utilization and status.
 5. Set Up Alerts: Configure notifications for important events like license renewals or end-of-life dates.

-For a comprehensive guide on using Marmotte, check out our [User Manual](docs/user-manual.md).
+6. Manage Software Licenses: Track software installations and usage across your organization.
+7. Conduct Audits: Perform regular audits of your IT assets.
+8. Analyze Costs: Track asset-related expenses throughout their lifecycle.
+9. Manage Vendors: Maintain a database of vendors and their associated assets.
+10. Collaborate: Use built-in commenting and tagging features to facilitate team communication.

 ## Tech Stack

 Marmotte is built on a robust and modern tech stack:

-- **Backend:**
+- **Backend:** Laravel 10, PHP 8.3, Filament
-  - [Laravel 10](https://laravel.com): A powerful PHP framework for web artisans.
-  - [PHP 8.3](https://www.php.net): The latest version of PHP for improved performance and features.

-- **Frontend:**
+- **Frontend:** Livewire, Alpine.js, Tailwind CSS
-  - [Livewire](https://laravel-livewire.com): For dynamic, reactive interfaces.
-  - [Alpine.js](https://alpinejs.dev): A lightweight JavaScript framework for composing behavior directly in your markup.

-- **Database:**
-  - Support for MariaDB, MySQL, and PostgreSQL.
+- **Database:** MariaDB, MySQL, PostgreSQL

-- **Caching:**
+- **Caching:** Redis
-  - [Redis](https://redis.io): For high-performance caching and session management.

-- **Search:**
+- **Search:** Meilisearch
-  - [Meilisearch](https://www.meilisearch.com): A lightning-fast search engine that integrates seamlessly with Laravel.

-For a complete list of dependencies and their versions, refer to our `composer.json` and `package.json` files.
+- **API:** Laravel Sanctum, Laravel OpenAPI
+- **Authentication:** Laravel Socialite
+- **Charting:** ApexCharts
+- **QR Code Generation:** SimpleSoftwareIO QrCode
+- **Multi-tenancy:** stancl/tenancy
+- **Error Tracking:** Sentry

 ## Database Compatibility

-Marmotte supports multiple database systems to accommodate various deployment scenarios:
+Marmotte supports multiple database systems:

-- **MariaDB:** A community-developed fork of MySQL, offering enhanced performance and features.
-- **MySQL:** Perfect for most production environments, offering a balance of features and performance.
-- **PostgreSQL:** Suitable for large-scale deployments or when advanced data types and query capabilities are needed.

-To switch between database systems, update your `.env` file with the appropriate connection details.
+- MariaDB 10.5+
+- MySQL 8.0+
+- PostgreSQL 12+

 ## API Documentation

-Marmotte provides a comprehensive API for integrating with other systems and automating asset management tasks.
-Our API documentation covers:
+Marmotte provides a comprehensive API for integrating with other systems.
+Our API documentation covers authentication, CRUD operations, reporting endpoints, and webhook configurations.

-- Authentication
-- Endpoints for CRUD operations on assets, users, and other entities
-- Reporting endpoints
-- Webhook configurations

-Access our full API documentation [here](docs/api-documentation.md).

 ## Customization and Extensibility

-Marmotte is designed to be highly customizable and extensible:

-- **Custom Fields:** Add custom fields to assets to track information specific to your organization.
+- **Custom Fields:** Add custom fields to assets to track organization-specific information.
 - **Plugins:** Extend Marmotte's functionality with our plugin system.
-[Learn more about developing plugins](docs/plugin-development-guide.md).
 - **Theming:** Customize the look and feel of Marmotte with our theming system.
-[Theming Guide](docs/theming-guide.md).
 - **Localization:** Contribute translations to make Marmotte available in more languages.
-[Translation Guide](docs/translation-guide.md).

 ## Frequently Asked Questions

-### General

-**Q: Is Marmotte really free?**
-A: Yes, Marmotte is an open-source project and is free to use.
-However, we also offer paid support and additional features for our paying customers.

-**Q: What technologies does Marmotte use?**
-A: Marmotte is built with Laravel, PHP, Redis, and Meilisearch.
-You can find more details in the [Tech Stack](#tech-stack) section.

-### Features and Support

-**Q: I have a feature request.
-How can I suggest it?**
-A: We welcome feature requests!
-You can suggest new features by opening an issue on our [GitHub repository](https://github.com/marmotteio/marmotteio/issues).
-Please ensure that the feature hasn't been requested already before creating a new issue.

-**Q: I need help with Marmotte.
-Where can I ask questions?**
-A: We have a few ways you can get help.
-Check out our [documentation](https://docs.marmotte.io), join our [Discord community](https://discord.gg/CmfnnkUx), or open an issue on our GitHub repository.
-If you're a paying customer, you can contact us directly at `hello@marmotte.io`.

-**Q: What kind of support do you provide for paying customers?**
-A: Paying customers have direct access to our support team at `hello@marmotte.io`.
-They also have access to premium features not available in the free version.

-### Bugs and Contributions

-**Q: I found a bug.
-Where can I report it?**
-A: You can report bugs by opening an issue on our [GitHub repository](https://github.com/marmotteio/marmotteio/issues).
-Please ensure that the bug hasn't been reported already before creating a new issue.

-**Q: I want to contribute to Marmotte.
-How can I do that?**
-A: We welcome all contributions!
-You can read our [CONTRIBUTING.md](CONTRIBUTING.md) file for details on our code of conduct and the process for submitting pull requests.

-**Q: How can I stay updated about new releases and changes?**
-A: You can keep track of updates by following our [GitHub repository](https://github.com/marmotteio/marmotteio).
-We also publish updates in our [Discord community](https://discord.gg/CmfnnkUx).
+For a list of frequently asked questions, please refer to our [FAQ page](https://marmotte.io/faq).

 ## Troubleshooting

-If you're experiencing issues with Marmotte, please check our [TROUBLESHOOTING.md](TROUBLESHOOTING.md) file for solutions to common problems.
-If your issue isn't covered there, you can:
+If you're experiencing issues, check our [TROUBLESHOOTING.md](TROUBLESHOOTING.md) file for solutions to common problems.

-- Search for your issue in our [GitHub repository's issues](https://github.com/marmotteio/marmotteio/issues).
-- Join our [Discord community](https://discord.gg/CmfnnkUx) for community support.
-- Contact us directly at `hello@marmotte.io` if you're a paying customer.

 ## Roadmap

-We are constantly working to improve Marmotte and expand its capabilities.
-Here are some features we plan to implement in the future:

-- Enhanced Asset Lifecycle Management
-- Advanced Reporting and Analytics
-- Integration with popular cloud services
-- Mobile app for on-the-go asset management

-For a detailed roadmap, please refer to our [ROADMAP.md](ROADMAP.md) file.
+For a detailed roadmap of future features and improvements, please refer to our [ROADMAP.md](ROADMAP.md) file.

 ## Contributing

 We welcome contributions to Marmotte!
-Whether it's improving documentation, reporting bugs, or writing code, we appreciate all forms of help.
 Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## Security

-We take security seriously.
-If you discover a security vulnerability within Marmotte, please send an email to `hello@marmotte.io`.
+If you discover a security vulnerability, please send an email to `hello@marmotte.io`.
 All security vulnerabilities will be promptly addressed.
-Please refer to our [SECURITY.md](SECURITY.md) file for more details on our security policy.

 ## Support

-For support options, please see the [Support](#support) section above.
-Remember, the more details you provide about your problem, the easier it will be for us to help you.
+For support options, please see the [Support](#support) section in our full documentation.

 ## Authors